borispovod/crypti-docs/api.md

   </tr>
   <tr>
   <td>amountIsInteger</td>
   <td>Boolean.
-Set to true if you want to set amount in integer.</td>
+Set to true if you want to set amount in integer.
+Default to false.
+Optional.</td>
   <td>
   </tr>
 </table>